Prescription Drugs

 You can fill a 30-day supply of maintenance medication through retail network pharmacies up to three times.
 Beginning with the fourth fill, you’ll be charged the entire cost of the drug if you continue to fill at a retail pharmacy.

-Long-term medication (90-day supply): Fill through the Express Scripts Exclusive Home Delivery Service for maintenance medication you take regularly for an ongoing health condition such as asthma, heartburn, or high cholesterol.
+Long-term medication (90-day supply): Fill through Express Scripts Pharmacy Mail Order for maintenance medication you take regularly for an ongoing health condition such as asthma, heartburn, or high cholesterol.
 You can fill up to a 90-day supply of maintenance medication, plus three 90-day refills, through this service.

-Smart90® Feature: You can also get a 90-day supply at any Walgreens, Duane Reade or Happy Harry’s retail pharmacy, called the Smart90® feature.
+90 Day My Way: You can also get a 90-day supply at any Walgreens retail pharmacy.

-When first prescribed a maintenance medication, ask your physician to write two prescriptions: one prescription for a 30-day supply to fill at a local retail pharmacy and a second for a 90-day supply plus three 90-day supply refills to fill through Express Scripts Home Delivery or the Smart90® Feature.
-Send the second, 90-day prescription to the Express Scripts Exclusive Home Delivery service or take it to any Smart90® retail pharmacy.
+When first prescribed a maintenance medication, ask your physician to write two prescriptions: one prescription for a 30-day supply to fill at a local retail pharmacy and a second for a 90-day supply plus three 90-day supply refills to fill through Express Scripts Pharmacy Mail Order or 90 Day My Way plan.
+Send the second, 90-day prescription to Express Scripts Pharmacy Mail Order or take it to any Walgreens retail pharmacy.

 Prescription Drug Cost-Estimator (BCBSTX plans)

-The prescription drug cost estimator tool helps you estimate your prescription drug costs before you purchase your medications.
+The MyBlueRXTX app is a personalized pharmacy app for Blue Cross and Blue Shield of Texas (BCBSTX) members that helps you estimate your prescription drug costs before you purchase your medications.
 You can compare prices on generic and brand-name drugs, as well as other drugs in the same class.
-Use this tool to learn more about opportunities for savings.
+Use this app to learn more about opportunities for savings and to manage prescription drug care for your family.

 Medication Management